renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## dockerUser

-Override default user and group used by Docker-based binaries.
+Override default user and group used by Docker-based tools.
 The user-id (UID) and group-id (GID) must match the user that executes Renovate.

 Read the [Docker run reference](https://docs.docker.com/engine/reference/run/#user) for more information on user and group syntax.